DanielaDoesCode/hOSpital-Operating-Systems/README.md

 register how and when this process is done.
 This aims to get students familiar with the C language and POSIX.

+## What we learned
+ - processes and threads
+ - memory managment
+ - logging and alarms
+ - signals

 ---
 ## Operations
 The CLi program contains the following operations:<br>